IAV22-G02/P3/README.md

   character: Static
   maxSpeed: float
   position: vector2
-  # The maximum rotation speed weíd like, probably should be smaller
+  # The maximum rotation speed weÔøΩd like, probably should be smaller
   # than the maximum possible, for a leisurely change in direction.
   maxRotation: float